-- Meet current Engineering students and get their advice on how to make the most of your first year at university
+- Meet current Engineering students and get their advice on how to make the most of your time at university.

-- Explore our state-of-the-art Engineering facilities, like our lecture theatres, Multi-Disciplinary Learning Spaces and our social and study areas
+- Be guided through our state-of-the-art Engineering facilities, and view our lecture theatres, Multi-Disciplinary Learning Spaces, and our social and study areas

 Frequently asked questions